open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 ##### OnEnd(Span)

 `OnEnd` is called when a span is ended.
-This method is called synchronously on the execution thread, therefore it should not block or throw an exception.
+This method is called synchronously on the execution thread, therefore it SHOULD NOT block or throw an exception.

 **Parameters:**